Separating Pigments: Lab Experiment

 The retention factor (Rf) is a numerical value that represents how far a substance moves in a chromatography system relative to the movement of the solvent.
 It helps identify unknown compounds by comparing their Rf values with known substances.

-Formula for Retention Factor (Rf):
+The formula for Retention Factor (Rf):

 - The solute/substance refers to the component being analyzed (e.g., ink, dye, amino acid).